Sarcoidosis: Respiratory tract

-Use of the Scadding scale only provides general information regarding the prognosis of the pulmonary disease over time.
-Caution is recommended, as it only shows a general relation with physiological markers of the disease and the variation is such that it has limited applicability in individual assessments, including treatment decisions.
+Use of the Scadding scale provides general information regarding the prognosis of the pulmonary disease over time.
+Caution is recommended, as it only shows a general relation with physiological markers of the disease, and the variation is such that it has limited applicability in individual assessments, including treatment decisions.

 Skin

 Sarcoidosis involves the skin in between 9 and 37% of cases and is more common in black people than in Europeans.
 The skin is the second-most commonly affected organ after the lungs.
 The most common lesions are erythema nodosum, plaques, maculopapular eruptions, subcutaneous nodules, and lupus pernio.
 Treatment is not required, since the lesions usually resolve spontaneously in 2–4 weeks.
 Although it may be disfiguring, cutaneous sarcoidosis rarely causes major problems.
 Sarcoidosis of the scalp presents with diffuse or patchy hair loss.

 Bone, joints, and muscles

-Sarcoidosis can be involved with the joints, bones, and muscles.
+Sarcoidosis can involve the joints, bones, and muscles.
 This causes a wide variety of musculoskeletal complaints that act through different mechanisms.

 About 5–15% of cases affect the bones, joints, or muscles.

 Arthritic syndromes can be categorized as acute or chronic.

 Sarcoidosis patients with acute arthritis often also have bilateral hilar lymphadenopathy and erythema nodosum.
 These three associated syndromes often occur together in Löfgren syndrome.
 The arthritis symptoms of Löfgren syndrome occur most frequently in the ankles, followed by the knees, wrists, elbows, and metacarpophalangeal joints.
-Usually, true arthritis is not present, but instead, periarthritis appears as a swelling in the soft tissue around the joints that can be seen by ultrasonographic methods.
+Usually, true arthritis is not present, but instead, periarthritis appears as a swelling in the soft tissue around the joints that can be seen by ultrasound.

 These joint symptoms tend to precede or occur at the same time as erythema nodosum develops.
 Even when erythema nodosum is absent, it is believed that the combination of hilar lymphadenopathy and ankle periarthritis can be considered as a variant of Löfgren syndrome.

 Enthesitis also occurs in about one-third of patients with acute sarcoid arthritis, mainly affecting the Achilles tendon and heels.
 Soft-tissue swelling of the ankles can be prominent, and biopsy of this soft tissue reveals no granulomas, but does show panniculitis similar to erythema nodosum.

 Chronic sarcoid arthritis usually occurs in the setting of more diffuse organ involvement.
-The ankles, knees, wrists, elbows, and hands may all be affected in the chronic form and often this presents itself in a polyarticular pattern.
-Dactylitis similar to that seen in psoriatic arthritis, that is associated with pain, swelling, overlying skin erythema, and underlying bony changes may also occur.
+The ankles, knees, wrists, elbows, and hands may all be affected in the chronic form, and often this presents itself in a polyarticular pattern.
+Dactylitis, similar to that seen in psoriatic arthritis, that is associated with pain, swelling, overlying skin erythema, and underlying bony changes may also occur.
 Development of Jaccoud arthropathy (a nonerosive deformity) is very rarely seen.

 Bone involvement in sarcoidosis has been reported in 1–13% of cases.
 The most frequent sites of involvement are the hands and feet, whereas the spine is less commonly affected.
 Half of the patients with bony lesions experience pain and stiffness, whereas the other half remain asymptomatic.

 Periostitis is rarely seen in sarcoidosis and has been found to present itself at the femoral bone.